Health Savings Accounts (HSA)

 3. How does an HSA work?

 On the first of the month following your effective date, the member may begin pre-tax contributions into his/her HSA account.
 When you incur an eligible expense, simply use your account checks or debit card to pay for the bill, up to your current account balance.
+Employees enrolled in Choice Savings may receive a company contribution into their HSA account.

 4. Is there a limit on how much can be placed into my HSA account?